 provided in all cases that:

-• the person remains working for the sponsor in the job for which the Certificate of Sponsorship records the person is being sponsored (except where the other employment takes place during the 4-month period referred to in SW 18.1A of Appendix Skilled Worker, where that provision applies); and
+• The person remains working for the sponsor in the job for which the Certificate of Sponsorship records the person is being sponsored (except where the other employment takes place during the 4-month period referred to in SW 18.1A of Appendix Skilled Worker, where that provision applies); and

-• the other employment does not exceed 20 hours per week and takes place outside of the hours when the person is contracted to work for the sponsor in the job for which the person is being sponsored.
+• The other employment does not exceed 20 hours per week and takes place outside of the hours when the person is contracted to work for the sponsor in the job for which the person is being sponsored.

 A Skilled Worker can apply for a second job that does not qualify as supplementary employment.
 This secondary job may involve more than 20 hours of work per week and may not be eligible for the Health and Care Worker visa.
 To pursue this second job, the individual will require a new Certificate of Sponsorship (CoS) and must apply for a variation of permission in addition to their existing CoS and permission for their primary job.
 This is necessary because the terms of their existing permission do not cover work in the second job.